Every tennis player can have a UTR to know their level and find fun, competitive play wherever they are. Some players also have a Verified UTR.

 Every single player in the world has a UTR, which is a number between 1 - 16.5 that measures your tennis skill level.
 When you have your UTR, you can find the fun, competitive level-based play and track your tennis progress.
 A player’s UTR is a dynamic rating that can go up or down over time based on player performance (see Understanding the Algorithm).
 There’s a place for everyone in UTR, whether you’re a beginner picking up a racquet for the first time, or you’re as advanced as Roger and Serena!

-Every result recorded from your tennis activity can count towards your UTR, including results from all singles and doubles events and matchplay, like tournaments, camps, round robins and Verified UTR Events; recreational matches; practice matches; and now, even self-posted scores.
+Every result recorded from your tennis activity can count towards your UTR, including results from all singles and doubles events and matchplay, like tournaments, camps, round robins and Verified UTR Events; recreational matches; practice matches; even self-posted scores.

 When you have a UTR, you can track your progress by submitting your results from all your tennis play to understand your skill level, improve your game and find other players at your level anywhere in the world.